DAN SHIPSIDES - The Penguin & Guillemot

 The actual space was altered as little as possible, the walls were not painted, the dust not dusted and the electrical debris and signage not removed - unlike much the space around in the building which have been transformed into exhibition spaces.

-The project began with a case of mistaken identity:
+It began with a case of mistaken identity:

 Penguin on Newcastle Beach is a climbing route in the Mourne Mountains - Northern Ireland, which gets it’s name from a climber associated with the first ascent.